cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 * You cannot specify both white and black list (<span class="notranslate">`allow`</span> and <span class="notranslate">`deny`</span>).

 It is possible to verify that a path specified as a parameter for an option does not refer outside of the user’s home directory.
 This check is performed for options specified in the <span class="notranslate">`restrict_path`</span> list.
 All issues are reported in <span class="notranslate">`/var/log/secure`</span> log file.

+By default, option filters only compare the starting parts of arguments with entries specified by lists.
+For instance, if option "-f" is forbidden, "-f /etc/list" will be forbidden, but "-vf /etc/list" will not.
+Specifying a "strict_options" switch enables an extended parsing mechanism where each short option from a cluster is parsed separately.
+It is recommended to enable this option by default, unless it causes issues with functionality.

 #### Executing by proxy